-% Assessment Objective Band 1 descriptor Band 2 descriptor Band 3 descriptor Poor to limited Fair to good Strong to excellent 10 AO5 Attending to detail/ perfecting Does the candidate routinely check on quality, finish etc and attend to imperfections/ omissions?
-How much is accuracy a result of persistent care and attention (eg measure twice cut once)?
-(1-2 marks) Easily distracted or lack of checking.
+% Assessment Objective Band 1 descriptor Poor to limited Band 2 descriptor Fair to good Band 3 descriptor Strong to excellent contexts/ problems on their own Produced basic documentation that lists the elements required to upgrade the network.
+Produced adequate documentation that identifies the elements required to upgrade the network.
+Produced comprehensive documentation that contains a detailed information identifying elements required to upgrade the network.
+The system analysis conducted was basic and lacked structure.
+The system analysis conducted was adequate and structured.
+The system analysis conducted was comprehensive and had a logical structure.
+A functioning network was implemented with minor faults.
+A functioning network was implemented.
+Any faults present were identified.
+The network was fully implemented with any faults rectified.
+Conducted a basic trouble shooting process.
+Conducted a troubleshooting process successfully identifying any issues.
+Demonstrated logic in conducting a thorough troubleshooting process successfully rectifying any issues.
+15 AO5 Attending to detail/perfecting Does the candidate routinely check on quality, finish etc and attend to imperfections/ omissions How much is accuracy a result of persistent care and attention (eg measure twice cut once) Would you describe the candidate as a perfectionist (1-3 marks) Easily distracted or lack of checking.
 Insufficiently concerned by poor result; little attempt to improve.
 Gives up too early; focus may be on completion rather than quality of outcome.
 Careless, imprecise, flawed, uncaring, unfocussed, unobservant, unmotivated.
-(3-4 marks) Aims for satisfactory result but may not persist beyond this.
+(4-6 marks) Aims for satisfactory result but may not persist beyond this.
 Uses feedback methods but perhaps not fully or consistently.
 Variable/intermittent attention, reasonably conscientious, some imperfections, unremarkable.
-(5-6 marks) Alert, focussed on task.
+(7-9 marks) Alert, focussed on task.
 Attentive and persistently pursuing excellence.
 Using feedback to identify problems for correction.
 Noticing, checking, persistent, perfecting, refining, accurate, focus on quality, precision, refinement, faultless, meticulous.
-Would you describe the candidate as a perfectionist and wholly engaged in the subject? of voice, media file type, prepa processes.
-Selection of suitable Website structure, report structure, report structure, report structure, report structure, aration, evaluation such as data images/videos, use of analytica ed audience needs considered, patterns, consideration of the I tools taken into account,